Subject area: Geography

 Our hands-on approach to learning takes you beyond the classroom to develop real-world experience and skills prized by employers.

-Your field experiences will be hard work, rewarding and loads of fun.
-Oh – and they're free.
+While your field experiences will challenge you at times, they are rewarding and loads of fun.
+Oh – and they're free!

 Learn from one of the UK's largest and most successful groupings of geographers, Earth and environmental scientists.
 Many of them are world experts in their field.
 We keep your degree up-to-date, diverse, and exciting by sharing our discoveries with you.